WhatsNew:

 The Secretary shall:

-Keep a record of all proceedings of all meetings.
-Coordinate with the President to insure an accurate record of Executive Committee electronic meeting procedures.
-Initiate and answer correspondence as required.
-Maintain meeting attendance records.
+2. Coordinate with the President to ensure an accurate record of Executive Committee electronic meeting procedures.

 The Directors shall:

-1. Appoint any officer vacancies.
+1. Nominate candidates for any officer vacancies.

 2. Oversee the operation of the Association.